 Public and Agency Participation

 Understanding the ideas, perspectives, and needs of key stakeholders in the study area is critical to building broadly supported decisions and solutions.
 Multiple opportunities were provided for agency partners, area stakeholders, and the general public to engage and inform the study.
 The public and agency outreach included the following:

-Public Engagement: The general public will be actively engaged to provide meaningful input on the area issues, project vision, evaluation of potential project benefits and impacts, and draft recommended improvements.
-In addition to an in-person and an online public meeting, presentations to groups and individual stakeholder meetings will occur as needed with those directly affected by the project.
-To request a presentation for your group, please contact Leah Langerman at email@example.com.
+Public Engagement: The general public was actively engaged to provide meaningful input on area issues, project vision, evaluation of potential project benefits and impacts, and draft recommended improvements.
+In addition to an in-person and an online public meeting, presentations to groups and elected officials occurred throughout the study to provide two-way information sharing.

 Technical Team (TT): The TT met with consultant representatives to provide technical input throughout the study.
 The TT included staff from the local communities of Mesa County and City of Grand Junction, agencies including the Federal Highway Administration (FHWA), Colorado Department of Transportation (CDOT), Grand Valley Metropolitan Planning Organization (GVMPO), and Federal Aviation Administration (FAA), and Grand Junction Regional Airport.
 TT members kept their respective elected officials updated.

 Public input is critical to making smart decisions for the 29 Road Interchange at I-70 PEL Study.
 Submit your comments or questions here.
 All comments will be documented and used to help make project decisions.